Conferences & Events

 What do students and faculty think of IT at your institution?

 Use these EDUCAUSE surveys to benchmark and assess their technology expectations and experiences.

 The ECAR Students and Information Technology study is based on an annual survey that helps you assess student technology expectations and experiences at your institution.
 Any higher education institution may participate, and there is no fee.

 - Understand the research series and its value to your institution.
 Review the series overview and 2015 research.

 - Select a survey administrator.
 Institutions must appoint a survey administrator, who is responsible for corresponding with ECAR, securing institutional approval, providing sampling plan information, and sending the survey invitation to students.

 - Review the resources below.
 These will help you prepare and execute the survey.

-- Express your intent to participate in 2016 surveys.
-Complete the sign-up form (coming soon!) by January 2016.
+- Express your intent to participate.
+We encourage institutions to sign-up by January of each year.
 The ECAR research team will follow-up with survey process and and resources.

 - Contact the ECAR research team at firstname.lastname@example.org if you have questions.